fpgaprince/rtd/docs/source/hdl.rst

 component
 =============================

-    you create your component with entity directive? then you declare its usage, in another entity or testbench. then you instantiate the component where it is used and label it.
+1.  you create your component with entity directive? (see entity section)
+2.  then you declare its usage, in another entity or testbench.
+3.  then you instantiate the component where it is used and label it.

 .. code-block:: vhdl
   :linenos: